zzzuuu/zzzuuu.github.io/_pages/about.md

 <!--![borneo cicada](assets/img/borneo_cicada.jpeg){:class="img-responsive"}{:height="200px"}-->
 <!--{:width="25%"}-->

-Hi, I'm **Yu Zeng** 曾昱, a comparative biomechanist and organismal biologist at the University of South Florida in Tampa, Florida.
+Hi, I'm a comparative biomechanist and organismal biologist at the University of South Florida in Tampa, Florida.

 ---